New research reveals the key to aftermarket success

 Aftermarket shouldn't be an after-thought

-The aftermarket industry is in a period of rapid change, with high customer expectations and a greater emphasis being placed on often critical and fast-paced demands.
+The aftermarket logistics industry is in a period of rapid change, with high customer expectations and a greater emphasis being placed on often critical and fast-paced demands.
 Though an attractive source of high margin revenue and a critical contributor to a company’s financial performance, many businesses are failing to get their aftermarket services right and to find a provider that truly meets their needs.
 Critical factors contributing to this are outlined within the white paper and include:

 - The growing importance being placed on customer experience